wp-plugins/amr-ical-events-list/readme.txt

 == Installation ==

 1. Download and activate as per usual in wordpress
 2. Create some events in your calendar application in a public calendar (eg: google calendar, facebook, ical.me.com ).
 Find the public ics url for the calendar.
-NB The url MUST be publicly accessible when lot logged in - check by pasting the url into another browsers url field.
+NB The url MUST be publicly accessible when not logged in - check by pasting the url into another browsers url field.
 If you cannot access it in a browser without being logged in, then the plugin will not be able to access it either.
-2. Create a page for your calendar or agenda and enter one of the  shortcakes (preferably using the html view of the wp editor) .
+2. Create a page for your calendar or agenda and enter one of the  shortcodes (preferably using the html view of the wp editor) .
 EG:

 [iCal yoururl.ics]
 [largecalendar yoururl.ics]
+[smallcalendar yoururl.ics]
+[weekscalendar yoururl.ics]

+Optional:

+[expandall] - if using collapsing groups

- NB (Ics url NOT As a hyperlink, must be plain text)
+ NB (Ics url NOT As a hyperlink, must be plain text.
+Enter in the html view, not the visual view of the editor.)

 That's it!